Thames to Dunkirk

 DSC_0705

-Thames to Dunkirk by Liz Mathews
+Thames to Dunkirk artist’s book by Liz Mathews

 Texts by BG Bonallack and Virginia Woolf

-Handmade paper, watercolour mixed with Thames water, acrylics and ink, conservation adhesive; lettered with a brush, a wooden clothes-peg and a Thames driftwood stick.
+Twenty-four sheets of handmade paper, watercolour mixed with Thames water, acrylics and ink, conservation adhesive; lettered with a brush, a wooden clothes-peg and a Thames driftwood stick.

 Book closed 1 metre high x 70cm wide and 12cm deep.